-Once you do so, you can make the blog as a money-making side hustle for you.
+Once you do so, you can make one as a money-making hustle for you.

 FYI: This blog of mine is making over $150,000 a year even when I’m only putting in 5 hours per month on this blog.
 That’s what’s blogging gives me.

-How to get started: Putting your name in the running to be chosen as a focus group participant is easy.
+Putting your name in the running to be chosen as a focus group participant is pretty straightforward.

 If you are strong and want to put your muscle to work for cash, help people out by helping them move.